rucio/documentation/docs/installing_server.md

 Rucio supports S3 storages which can be configured and used as RSEs.
 This section describes the steps needed to setup and use an S3 storage RSE when using FTS3 as the transfer tool and GFAL2 as the file access library.

-### FTS3 & GFAL Specifications
+### FTS3 & GFAL2 Specifications

 There are two ways in which one can employ [FTS3](https://fts3-docs.web.cern.ch/fts3-docs/docs/s3_support.html#s3-support)  and [GFAL2](https://dmc-docs.web.cern.ch/dmc-docs/gfal2/plugins.html#gfal2-plugin-http) ([davix](https://davix.web.cern.ch/davix/docs/devel/cloud-support.html#amazon-s3)) to communicate with an S3 storage:

-1. Using [pre-signed](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html) URLs which can be used to access the resources.
+1. Using [pre-signed](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html) URLs which can be used to access and modify the resources.
 In this case the endpoint protocol must be `https://` and the user must pre-sign the URL before presenting it to the tools.

 2. Delegating the signature of the URL to FTS3 and GFAL2.
 This requires providing the relevant configurations ([gfal_config](https://dmc-docs.web.cern.ch/dmc-docs/gfal2/plugins.html#for-a-specific-host) & [fts_config](https://fts3-docs.web.cern.ch/fts3-docs/docs/s3_support.html#configuration)) and using `s3s://` as the endpoint protocol.
 In this case the user must also be cautious to use the `alternate` configuration/flag appropriately.
 This will guide the usage of the [Path-Style](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html) URL (`alternate=true`) or the [Virtual-Style](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html) URL (`alternate=false`) during the signing process.